 - Data and personalization: As you get to know what customers want, you can make better suggestions for what else they can buy

-Pair this with the fact that between Amazon, eBay, and Alibaba, the marketplace model has led to many of tech’s largest success stories.
+Pair this with the fact that between Amazon, eBay, and Alibaba, the product marketplace model has led to many of tech’s largest success stories.
 And it’s no surprise product marketplaces have only grown in popularity.

 Within this world, most of the early investment and successes have come from marketplaces focused on selling products, typically physical goods.
 By comparison, marketplaces for services - ones that connect customers to humans to perform tasks - have lagged behind.